 \subsubsection{General KV Cache Invariance}

 The KV cache invariance does not only require the same attention head layouts, but also the same ordering of the heads.
 Interestingly, the invariance across SP and TP breaks down when shifting across arbitrary $(SP, TP)$ and $(SP\times TP)$ configurations.
 When the base configuration involves a combination of SP and TP, e.g., $(SP=3, TP=2)$ the attention head order does not follow the same order as in $TP=6$, i.e., not $(0, 1, 2, 3, 4, 5)$, anymore but $(0, 2, 4, 1, 3, 5)$.
-The attention mechanism do not care about the order of the heads as long as we lock in to an order (i.e., base config's) and stick to it when switching to the shift config as depicted in Figure~\ref{fig:kv_invariance}.
+The attention mechanism does not care about the order of the heads as long as we lock in to an order (i.e., base config's) and stick to it when switching to the shift config as depicted in Figure~\ref{fig:kv_invariance}.

 Figure~\ref{fig:kv_invariance} shows the distributed memory layout of Q projection with the (a) base config and (b) the shift config.
 The original config yields TP groups $(0,1), (2, 3), (4, 5)$ and SP groups $(0, 2, 4), (1, 2, 5)$.
-TP groups partition the Q weights across heads (i.e. columns) and replicates the input embeddings.
-SP groups partitions the embeddings across the sequence (i.e., rows), and replicates the Q weights.
+TP groups partition the Q weights across heads (i.e. columns) and replicate the input embeddings.
+SP groups partition the embeddings across the sequence (i.e., rows), and replicate the Q weights.
 As a result of the 2D partitioning, the output of the linear layer ($q\_$) has a global layout as shown in the figure.
-As a result of the all-to-all communication within the SP groups, the resulting head partitions ($q$) results in interleaved head ordering $(0, 2, 4, 1, 3, 5)$.
-We need to adjust the attention head ordering of (b) shift config accordingly to provide KV cache consistency.
+As a result of the all-to-all communication within the SP groups, the head partitions ($q$) have interleaved head ordering $(0, 2, 4, 1, 3, 5)$.
+We need to adjust the attention head ordering of the shift config accordingly to provide KV cache consistency.